phaticusthiccy/WhatsAsenaDuplicated/README.md

 ## License
 This project is protected by `GNU General Public Licence v3.0` license.

+## Contributing
+Contributing to the WhatsAsena project, world first UserBot for WhatsApp.
+Additions and innovations are allowed.
+Please contribute with these rules:
+- New Features
+- Fixing Critical Bugs
+- New AI Systems
+- Innovations That Don't Break the Integrity
+In addition to these rules; Unethical additions such as nudity, sexuality, insults, terrorism are not allowed.
+More than 130,000 uses worldwide, and this all-age project demands innovations to match ethnic rules.

 ### Disclaimer
 `WhatsApp` name, its variations and the logo are registered trademarks of Facebook.
 We have nothing to do with the registered trademark